HaifaAljundi/FutureFix/README.md

-### API Integration
+### Gemini API Integration
-- **Integration Process**: The model was linked to an API for real-time testing.
+- **Integration Process**: The model was linked to an Gemini API for real-time testing.
 This integration allows continuous monitoring and prediction of maintenance needs based on live data inputs.
-- **Testing**: The API was tested to ensure accurate and timely predictions.
+- **Testing**: The Gemini API was tested to ensure accurate and timely predictions, this integration makes predictive maintenance more reliable and scalable.

 ![Screen Shot 2024-07-27 at 8 00 21 PM](https://github.com/user-attachments/assets/3e788e95-8fcb-47b3-94ee-09e0e0590ddc)